-Unless waived by the Director of Graduate Studies, in consultation with the methodology faculty, students must complete PLSC 501 (Methods of Political Analysis), PLSC 502 (Statistical Methods for Political Research), and PLSC 503 (Multivariate Analysis for Political Research), generally in the first year of the program.
+Students must complete PLSC 501 (Methods of Political Analysis), PLSC 502 (Statistical Methods for Political Research), and PLSC 503 (Multivariate Analysis for Political Research), generally in the first year of the program.
+There are no exceptions.

 Professional Development

 Students are required to complete two, 1.5 credit professional development seminars and complete the